waynezhang/app-store-connect-notifier/README.md

 # AppStoreConnect Notifier

-This script fetches app and testflight build state from AppStoreConnect and notify the changes via configured notifiers(Currently supports Slack and LINE).
+This script collects status and metric data of app from AppStore Connect and dispatches them to the notifiers(LINE, Slack, or CSV files even).

 ## Features

-- Support both App and TestFlight build
+- Support collecting status of both App and TestFlight build
+- Support collecting metric datas from Apps
+- Share status change via Slack and LINE(or any customize notifier)
 - Supoprt to configure mutiple notifiers for multiple Apps and TestFilght builds
-- Share status change via Slack and LINE(or any customize notifier)
+- Generate CSV report for metric datas
 - Pure TypeScript and no fastlane required.

 ![](screenshots/slack.jpg)